Gap Year Days 260 – 270

 All of the dishes we made were amazing, and we could participate as much or as little in the process as we liked.
 I cannot recommend this cooking class enough!
 For $35USD it is not the cheapest class out there, but we more than got our money’s worth with the personalised attention and the information we received.
 You do not need to be staying at the Somadevi to do the cooking class.

 Unfortunately there are no two day tickets, but rather 1, 3 and 7 day tickets (prices are $37/$62/$72USD respectively).
-We then heard if you purchase a 1 day ticket after 5pm they day before you want to visit you can also use it that day to see the sunset,
+We then heard if you purchase a 1 day ticket after 5pm the day before you want to visit you can also use it that day to see the sunset,

-The sunset is actually in the wrong direction, but this gave us about 45 minutes to explore the main Angkor Wat area, and because we lingered as long as we could (until we were told to leave by the security guards) we were able to get some photgraphs with no other people in them – no mean feat with the thousands of visitors there each day.
+The sunset is actually in the wrong direction, but this gave us about 45 minutes to explore the main Angkor Wat area, and because we lingered as long as we could (until we were told to leave by the security guards) we were able to get some photographs with no other people in them – no mean feat with the thousands of visitors there each day.

 We were back again the next morning for sunrise.
-We had organised a tuk tuk for the day through our hotel for $25USD, which seemed to be a fairly standard price.
-We were picked up at 5:30am which allowed us to get to Angkor Wat and get a good position for the sunrise.
+We had organised a tuk-tuk for the day through our hotel for $25USD, which seemed to be a fairly standard price.
+We were picked up at 5:30 am which allowed us to get to Angkor Wat and get a good position for the sunrise.

 We spent the rest of the day exploring some of the many temples around the Angkor complex.
 It really is huge, with hundreds of temples, some big, some small, some renovated, some just a pile of stones.

 We were loving our time in Cambodia.
 It had been relaxing and everything went smoothly with no hiccups or stress – which of course meant we were due some.
-In the evening before our flight out of Cambodia, Simon went to print off our e-visa’s, to discover his had not yet been approved.
+On the evening before our flight out of Cambodia, Simon went to print off our e-visa’s, to discover his had not yet been approved.